Gotarrendura

 Gotarrendura is a municipality located in the province of Ávila, Castile and León, Spain.
-According to the 2011 census (INE), the municipality had a population of 173 inhabitants.

 The parents of St. Teresa of Ávila (1515–1582) married in the village and it has been suggested that the saint was born there.

 Architecture and culture

 The main buildings are the San Miguel Church, the Santa Teresa's dovecote and the López Berrón ethnographic museum.